abrahamrowe/monte-carlo/README.md

 ## Known statistics issues

-A real statistician would flag these.
+A statistician would flag these as problems.
 Most have non-trivial fixes that are out of scope for v1; if you're using this for anything load-bearing, read this section.